kartikkumar/cppbase/README.md

     cmake -DPROJECT_NAME=<project_name> -DBUILD_TESTS=on ..

-N.B.: Toggling options to build tests using `ccmake` does not work correctly, as the necessarily libraries are not download automagically!
+N.B.: Toggling options to build tests using `ccmake` does not work correctly, as the necessarily libraries are not downloaded automagically!

 Project structure
 -------------